Robin-Qiu/SAP-BTP-Process-Automation---Workflow---Bring-Your-Own-Tenant/docs/01 - Requirements.md

 ![](vx_images/428220874958644.png )

-Download a sample destination [sap_process_automation_mail](https://robin-qiu.github.io/SAP-BTP-Process-Automation---Workflow---Bring-Your-Own-Tenant/vx_attachments/154271525142569/sap_process_automation_mail ':include')  :truck::truck::truck:.
+> Download a sample destination [sap_process_automation_mail](https://robin-qiu.github.io/SAP-BTP-Process-Automation---Workflow---Bring-Your-Own-Tenant/vx_attachments/154271525142569/sap_process_automation_mail ':include')  :truck::truck::truck:.
+> The communication user credential for connecting to the testing mail server will be supplied during workshop and please reminder the trainer if he/she forgets to send out.